4 Best Shoe Stocks to Buy Right Now

 The fourth of the best shoe stocks to buy is Dick’s Sporting Goods.
 This is obviously not a pure shoe stock, however, Dick’s does make a good portion of its sales from selling footwear.

-Dick’s was unphased by the pandemic and posted a 2020 revenue of $8.75 billion, which was on par with previous years.
-It also succeeded in posting a profit of just under $300 million.
+Dick’s was unphased by the pandemic and posted a 2021 revenue of $9.6 billion, which is up 10% from 2020.
+It also succeeded in posting a profit of just over $530 million.

 One thing that’s interesting to note is that Dick’s Sporting Goods’ stock is intertwined fairly closely with Nike.
 Since Nike is the most valuable sports brand, it makes sense that Nike apparel makes up a big portion of Dicks’ sales.
 In some cases, this can be a good thing.

 For example, Nike has made it known that it’s making a major push to grow its presence in female sports.
 Piggybacking off of that, Dicks’ recently signed a multi-year deal to become the official retail partner of the WNBA.
-If Nike WNBA products become popular, Dick’s Sporting Goods will become one of the only places to buy them.
+If Nike’s WNBA products become popular, Dick’s Sporting Goods will be one of the only places to buy them.

-However, this symbiosis goes both ways.
+However, this relationship goes both ways.
 If Nike faces production troubles in Vietnam due to factory closures, this could turn into a problem for Dick’s Sporting Goods.

 Dick’s Sporting Goods has also done a great job of fending off eCommerce competitors like Amazon by creating “experiential stores.”
 During Q2 of 2021, it converted about 25 stores to be premium full-service footwear stores and added 50 new elevated soccer shops.
 Its Trackman performance golf technology, which is in almost all of its stores by this point, is another big draw for shoppers.